lynnkim-prev/react-greenbird/README.md

-# inft4000_template
+# icom3010_template
-Basic shell structure of all student repos
+Basic shell structure of all student repos who choose the game stream